videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ## Try It

 This chapter’s examples demonstrate the different kinds of alternatives available within Ink.

 Alternatives allow you to create very complex stories with looping content, randomization, and lots of other advanced features.
-Learning how alternatives work can be challenging, but practicing with them will help you figure out how each one works and how they can be combined together to build advanced Ink stories.
+Learning how alternatives work can be challenging, but practicing with them will help you figure out how each one works and how they can be combined together to build advanced Ink stories!

 We recommend the following practice exercises: